-The FDIC notes that banks should consider other non-financial risks, such as reputational damage, liability, and litigation.
-In addition to these risks, the FDIC should also consider explicitly mentioning the potential for private governance initiatives,32 including investor pressure.
-Member banks of the Net-Zero Banking Alliance have committed to align their assets and liabilities with a pathway to a net-zero carbon emission earth by 2050.33 It is possible that banks that have not made such commitments will face investor pressure to do so and, on the other hand, that banks that have committed will be held to those commitments by shareholders.
+and liabilities with a pathway to a net-zero carbon emission earth by 2050.37 It is possible that banks that have not made such commitments will face investor pressure to do so and, on the other hand, that the banks that have committed will be held to those commitments by shareholders.
 In either case, banks should be aware of their position within the net-zero commitment landscape.

 II.
-The FDIC should consider guiding banks on the use of relevant, accurate, and timely climate-related data for risk management and reporting.
-(Draft Principles Section II, "General Principles")
+The Board should consider guiding banks on the use of relevant, accurate, and timely climate-related data for risk management and reporting.

-As the FDIC recognizes in its Draft Principles, "[s]ound climate risk management depends on the availability of relevant, accurate, and timely data."34 The FDIC should consider guiding banks on best practices regarding sources and analytical methods for climate risk data.
+As the Board recognizes in its Draft Principles, "[s]ound climate-related financial risk management depends on the availability of timely, accurate, consistent, complete, and relevant data."38 The Board should consider guiding banks on best practices regarding sources and analytical methods for climate risk data.